microsoft/VisualStudio2017Launch_KeynoteDemos/Redgate and Visual Studio 2017/readme.md

 ### Task 2: Create private build/release agent for VSTS

-This demo works best if you create your own private VSTS build/release agent.
+This demo works best if you create your own private VSTS build and release agent.
 The following steps describe how to create and configure your private agent in an azure VM.

 1. Browse to your azure portal and select Virtual machines